Updated: Oct 18

 Did you know that during pregnancy your blood volume increases by about 20%?

-Hormonal changes that come with pregnancy also result in increased blood pressure, increased size and permeability of blood vessels, and greater laxity of connective tissues.
+Hormonal changes that come with pregnancy also result in increased blood pressure, increased size and permeability of blood vessels, and greater laxity of connective tissues (for example, greater flexibility of ligaments).
 This is largely due to the hormone relaxin.
-In addition to causing loosening of ligaments to facilitate birth, the hormone relaxin results in loosening of all connective tissues, including vessels.
-This accommodates increased blood volume and blood pressure.
-Swelling may also be caused in part by compression of the major veins and lymphatic vessels in the pelvis which become restricted from the pressure of your growing baby.
+In addition to causing loosening of ligaments to facilitate birth, the hormone relaxin also results in loosening other connective tissues, such as blood vessels and fascial structures.
+This accommodates for the increase in blood volume and blood pressure.
+It also results in less tissue pressure, which normally helps with drainage of excess fluid from the space between cells.
+Swelling may also be caused in part by compression of the major veins and lymphatic vessels in the pelvis which can become restricted from the pressure of your growing baby.

 These changes are normal and necessary to nurture and facilitate the growth of a healthy baby.
 However, sometimes these changes result in symptoms such as swollen, tired, and achey legs.